Golf Tutorials

 What Does 5.5 Mean?
 The Simple Translation

-In the simplest terms, a 5.5 a golf shaft flex rating is a "Regular Plus" or "Firm" flex.
+In the simplest terms, a 5.5 golf shaft flex rating is a "Regular Plus" or "Firm" flex.
 It is designed to fit the golfer who falls squarely between a standard Regular-flex shaft and a Stiff-flex shaft.
-Golfers using this flex often find that a an regular shaft is a little too soft or “whippy,” causing high, uncontrolled shots, while a true Stiff shaft feels too rigid or "boardy," making it difficult to load the shaft properly and get the ball airborne.
+Golfers using this flex often find that a regular shaft is a little too soft or “whippy,” causing high, uncontrolled shots, while a true Stiff shaft feels too rigid or "boardy," making it difficult to load the shaft properly and get the ball airborne.

 Here’s how the Project X scale generally translates to traditional flex labels:

-• 4.5 & 5.0 (_Project X IO, PX LZ_ models only ): Senior Flex (A)
+• 4.5 &, 5.0 (Project X IO, PX LZ models only): Senior Flex (A)

-• 5.0 (_Project X IO_ model only.): Regular Lite/Regular Flex (R)
+• 5.0 (Project X IO model only): Regular Lite/Regular Flex (R)

 • 5.5: Regular+ or a "soft" version of a S flex (R+) - (sometimes named ‘Firm’)